GammaLib Python check does not work on El Capitan (Mac OS 10.11)

-#5 Updated by Knödlseder Jürgen over 7 years ago
+#5 Updated by Knödlseder Jürgen about 8 years ago

 Note that this problem only affects the unit test of the Python module when the code is not yet installed.
 After installing GammaLib there is no problem anymore.
 This is a workaround for the problem that should be put in the Known Problems section of the documentation.

-#6 Updated by Knödlseder Jürgen over 7 years ago
+#6 Updated by Knödlseder Jürgen about 8 years ago

 - % Done changed from 20 to 80